-Most locals spend their lifetimes refuting the Siquijor we imagine—heady love spells, insects crawling out of bodily orifices, possession by angry engkantos.
+Most locals spend their lifetimes refuting the Siquijor we imagine—heady love spells, insects crawling out of bodily orifices, possession by angry engkantos .
 The average Siquijodnon will claim that times are different now, that modernity has pushed magic up the mountains or into the past.

 And yet, though the ubiquity of conventional medicine has given it considerable competition, folk healing remains the first line of defense for many Filipinos, and increased mobility has allowed more people to flock to Siquijor, drawn by its continuing mysticism.
 That image definitely remains central to life on this island province, despite residents downplaying its terrifying flipside: the malignant witchcraft that the island is usually associated with.
 The reputation is pervasive enough to keep superstitious Filipinos from visiting the island.

-Come Holy Week though, the island’s cultural celebrity is embraced by everyone, and the folk healers and sorcerers (“mananambal” and “mambabarang,” respectively, although many times one can be both) become the center of a kind of low-key extravaganza involving bubbling potions, parade floats, and many a muttered orasyon.
+Come Holy Week though, the island’s cultural celebrity is embraced by everyone, and the folk healers and sorcerers (“mananambal ” and “mambabarang ,” respectively, although many times one can be both) become the center of a kind of low-key extravaganza involving bubbling potions, parade floats, and many a muttered orasyon.
 They say that during those seven summer days, mystical energy is at an all-time high.
 Healing powers are magnified, and things concocted at this time will be exponentially potent.

 Noel Torremocha navigating the dense forrest in mystical Mt.
 Bandilaan, Siquijor.

 Weeks before the barrage, a small but devoted group of mananambal from across the country begin to make their way onto the island.
-In anticipation of a convivial plant sharing and potion cook-off held annually, many of them will join the plant collectors they call mangangalap, headed by a maestro, to form sort of cooperatives that harvest from six major locations: “pangalap sa mamala” involves combing dry land (the forest, church, cave, and cemetery), while “pangalap sa dagat” involves scouring the coastline and ocean.
+In anticipation of a convivial plant sharing and potion cook-off held annually, many of them will join the plant collectors they call mangangalap , headed by a maestro, to form sort of cooperatives that harvest from six major locations: “pangalap sa mamala” involves combing dry land (the forest, church, cave, and cemetery), while “pangalap sa dagat” involves scouring the coastline and ocean.

 The groups will collect, in an organized fashion, a wide variety of plants, minerals, bones (the most famously unnerving being a human kneecap), and animals.
 They come all this way, according to one visiting mananambal, because they cannot otherwise acquire such a powerful potion: “We can try to replicate this back home, but it won’t be as potent.
 We don’t have the landscape nor the knowledge to do it.”

+They say that during those seven summer days, mystical energy is at an all-time high.
+Healing powers are magnified, and things concocted at this time will be exponentially potent.
 To allow the distribution of the material among visiting mananambal, the ritualistic pangadlip (chopping), usually commences at dawn of Holy Friday.
 The cooperatives pass plant material around from piles collected weeks before.
 One will receive a branch of a tree, for instance, and hack a few pieces away for themselves, slip these into their personal plastic bags, and pass the branch on to the person next to him or her.
 He will receive a new branch and repeat, until he has a plastic bag full of various tree parts.
 The resultant inadlip (literally, something “that has been cut into pieces”): a sort of greatest hits of botanicals that the healers will use throughout the whole year in oil and alcohol infusions.

 The remaining plant matter will be charred in large metal drums and tightly covered with the large leaves of the biga plant, a relative of the edible taro, secured with the sturdy uwag vine, otherwise used for making fishing implements.
 The carbonized ingredients will then be pounded in a large mortar and pestle and passed through a screen that resembles a makeshift gravel sifter.
-The black powder will be one of the main ingredients for one of two kinds of minasa, a potent, sticky paste made with the charred botanicals, coconut oil, wax, and other ingredients.
+The black powder will be one of the main ingredients for one of two kinds of minasa , a potent, sticky paste made with the charred botanicals, coconut oil, wax, and other ingredients.

-Three years ago, we gatecrashed a cooking session on Good Friday, the designated time for cooking minasa for igdalaut—for hexing or cursing, the dark side of the island’s mysticism.
+Three years ago, we gatecrashed a cooking session on Good Friday, the designated time for cooking minasa for igdalaut —for hexing or cursing, the dark side of the island’s mysticism.
 As in the rest of Catholic Philippines, the general mood turns somber two days before Easter as the crucifixion of Jesus Christ is contemplated.
 In Siquijor, many believe that this is when negative spirits and elementals roam freely—thus any concoction or incantation prepared on this day can attract powerful but sinister energy.
-(We would need to come back the next day, Black Saturday, to observe the cooking of the minasa for panambal, or healing.)
+(We would need to come back the next day, Black Saturday, to observe the cooking of the minasa for panambal , or healing.)

 As we joined a group of people already well into the cooking, we were given the leaves of the pahauling-ulian plant to roll and stuff up our noses.
 This was supposed to prevent us from inhaling the vapors, which could “confuse” or disorient the uninitiated.
 A few used sacks were laid out on the ground with small piles of chopped candle wax (from a gravesite) and sand (from the four corners of a cemetery).
 A black clay pot sat on top of a wood fire, with coconut oil bubbling furiously inside.
 The oil was extracted from a coconut that grew facing the sunset.
 One of the men unhooked a bamboo segment from a tree branch, peeled back the plastic cover, and poured its smelly contents (a putrified goop of bahag-bahag or snake sea cucumber, jellyfish, and other decomposing objects from the ocean) into the pot.
 The sacks were lifted carefully and the ingredients slid into the increasingly vile-looking concoction, together with the charred plant powder.
 The men made friendly banter as they stirred the pot with a large wooden stick.